tacoinfra/kiln/README.md

 # Overview

-Kiln, by [Obsidian Systems](https://obsidian.systems/), is a tool for both baking and monitoring on the Tezos network.
+Kiln is a tool for both baking and monitoring on the Tezos network.
 It provides a locally hosted graphical interface, binaries for tezos-client, tezos-node, tezos-baker, and tezos-endorser, and it builds a cache of chain data from the nodes to which it connects.

-**For step-by-step instructions on how to get started, see our medium post [How to Install Kiln and Bake on Ubuntu](https://medium.com/@obsidian.systems/how-to-install-kiln-and-bake-on-ubuntu-a13d17df63c).** We also post release notes to the [Obsidian Medium Account](https://medium.com/@obsidian.systems).
+**For step-by-step instructions on how to get started, see the medium post [How to Install Kiln and Bake on Ubuntu](https://medium.com/@obsidian.systems/how-to-install-kiln-and-bake-on-ubuntu-a13d17df63c).** Past release notes are available [here](https://medium.com/@obsidian.systems).

 ## System Requirements